The Best Candy Store in Every State

 Jim’s Apple Farm, Jordan

-Nicknamed by the locals as Minnesota’s Largest Candy Store, even the pickiest of eaters will find something to indulge in at Jim’s seasonally operated shop, whether it’s gummy rings, malted milk balls or old-time cow tails.
+Nicknamed by the locals as Minnesota’s Largest Candy Store, even the pickiest of eaters will find something to indulge in at Jim’s cash-only, seasonally operated shop.
+Take your pick of gummy rings, malted milk balls and old-time cow tails.
 Bonus: The giant yellow barn also boasts the world’s largest soda selection.

 The Candy Cottage, Ocean Springs